ICD-10-CM and CPT Coding for Pleural Mesothelioma and Its Treatment Options

 - Stage 1: Mesothelioma affects only one layer of the pleura.
 It may have grown into the heart covering (pericardium) and the diaphragm

 - Stage 2: Mesothelioma has spread to both layers of the pleura on only one side of the body

 - Stage 3: Mesothelioma has spread to the wall of the chest, esophagus, or lymph nodes on the same side of the chest

 - Stage 4: Mesothelioma has spread through the bloodstream to other organs, such as the liver, brain, bone, or lymph nodes on the other side of the chest

 Once the stage is determined, the physicians will review the patient’s other medical conditions and overall general fitness before determining the best treatment.

-Types of Surgery Recommended to Treat Pleural Mesothelioma
+Types of Surgery Recommended

 There are two main types of surgery recommended for pleural mesothelioma.
 They are extrapleural pneumonectomy (EPP) and pleurectomy with decortication (P/D).
 Although the type of surgery recommended is usually based on the individual’s situation, surgeons often prefer one type over the other.
 The debate between the two surgeries has to do with whether the physician feels it is necessary to remove the patient’s lung in order to treat the disease.

 The EPP surgery was developed before the P/D surgery, and the purpose is to remove the affected lung in the hopes that more of the cancer will be removed by taking the entire lung.